 All components within this must be correctly measured to suit the demand as efficiently and cost-effectively as possible.

-For homes with multiple bathrooms, a stored water system can cater for demand comfortably.
+For houses with multiple bathrooms, a stored water setup can cater for demand comfortably.

-You can install a system boiler with a vented system but should you wish to boost pressure, consider an unvented, mains-fed cylinder as it will ensure you have the water pressure you need to run the shower and bath at the same time.
+You can install a system boiler with a vented system.
+But if you wish to boost pressure, consider an unvented, mains-fed cylinder as it will ensure you have the water pressure you need to run the shower and bath at the same time.

 System boilers are compatible with renewable technology so you can enjoy the benefits of environmentally friendly heating and hot water plus further cost savings.

-Solar thermal panels could also help support the supply of DHW, so if you think you might go for this option, consider fitting a suitable twin coil cylinder from the outset.
+Solar thermal panels could also help support the supply of domestic hot water, so if you think you might go for this option, consider fitting a suitable twin coil cylinder from the outset.

 The average cost to install a system boiler is around £900, but this can vary depending on the house type, location and the installation work required.